Sign up to my monthly newsletter here for pregnancy tips, exciting offers and upcoming classes

 Please find below a selection of birth stories for you to read from clients that I have taught, starting off with two of my very own stories.

 These stories are all REAL and POSITIVE!
-They can include all types of birth; c-section, elective c-sections, vbac, induction, home births, water births, twin births.
+They include all types of birth; c-section, elective c-sections, vbac, induction, home births, water births, twin births.

 Grab a cuppa and get reading, this is one of the easiest ways to prepare you for your birth!